FOLLLOW RACHEL ON TWITTER

 FOLLLOW MAVERICK ON TWITTER

-Born in 1978, Rachel lived in the story-book-sounding village of Nutgrove, St Helens, and began writing from an early age.
-She produced her first raft of poetry at Nutgrove Primary School, which was secretly published by a family friend into a collection entitled 'No Thorns On This Berry' - Berry being Rachel's maiden name.
-It earned her the nickname 'the Poetess' from teachers, and, much to her embarrassment, is still occasionally passed around by family members to this day.
+Rachel's early years were spent in the story-book-sounding village of Nutgrove, St Helens, where she began writing from an early age.
+Her first raft of poetry, written at Primary School, was secretly published by a family friend into a collection entitled 'No Thorns On This Berry' (Berry being Rachel's maiden name).
+It earned her the nickname 'the Poetess' from teachers.

-At Rainhill High School she received even more encouragement to write; indeed an English teacher with whom she is still in touch is threatening to sell her old essays and make her (ahem) fortune!
+At High School she received even more encouragement; indeed an English teacher with whom she's still in touch is threatening to sell her old essays and make her (ahem) fortune!

-In 2011 Rachel decided to begin work on a rhyming story for children about a real-life giant, John Middleton, who lived in the picture-posctard village of Hale on the river Mersey four hundred years ago.
-The giant's cottage - complete with the two little windows where his feet poked through while in bed - can still be seen, and indeed it was the thought of his feet dangling through the window that Rachel knew children would love.
-Submitted to a handful of publishers, the story, entitled The Cautionary Tale of the Childe of Hale, was snapped up by Maverick Children's Books, who selected talented Argentinian illustrator, Vanina Starkoff, to bring it to life.
+At Leeds University she studied Communications and English, before embarking on a career as a Copywiter.
+Creative writing remained her first love though and in 2011 she wrote a rhyming story for children about the real-life giant, John Middleton, who lived in Hale on the river Mersey four hundred years ago.
+His thatched cottage - complete with the two windows where his feet poked through while in bed - still stands, and indeed it was the thought of his feet dangling through the window that Rachel knew children would love.
+Entitled The Cautionary Tale of the Childe of Hale, it became Rachel's first published story, and was short-listed for Best Picture Book UK at the Heart of Hawick Awards 2013.